datajoint-company/ibl-navigator/README.md

 for real deploy
 for client deploy mode, comment out `STAGING=true` for nginx > environment setting.

-switch to the line without the `-k` flag CMD in Dockerfile for nginx
+MAKE SURE the test/* directory in `.dockerignore` is NOT commented out. switch to the line without the `-k` flag CMD in Dockerfile for nginx

 `ssh djcompute` go to `nagivator-deployer/ibl-navigator`